9 Sexy Resolutions You Definitely Need to Make

 Initiate More Sex

-Are you the type who usually waits for your partner to let you know they’re down to fuck?
+Are you the type who usually waits for your partner to let you know they’re ready to get busy?
 Your sexy resolution can be to the one who initiates sex more often.
 You don’t have to drag your partner into the bedroom, throw them down on the bed, and have your way with them – unless that turns you both on.
 It can be as small as kissing them first or straight-up saying, “I really want to get naked with you.”

 Masturbate Together More Often